KENDAXA-Development/repository-template/README.md

 │   │   ├── bug_report.md       # Template for bug report issues.
 │   │   └── feature_request.md  # Template for feature request issues.
 │   └── workflows
 │       └── main.yml            # Definition for Github Continuous Integration.
 ├── .gitignore                  # Files to shouldn't be tracked by git.
-├── LICENSE.txt                 # LICENSE file (MIT).
+├── LICENSE.txt                 # LICENSE file (MIT) for this template.
+├── LICENSE-MIT.txt             # LICENSE file (MIT) to use if open sourced project uses no BSD dependency.
+├── LICENSE-BSD.txt             # LICENSE file (BSD) to use if open sourced project uses any BSD dependency.
 ├── README.md                   # You are here!
 │
 │   # Files below are related to the python example.